codewars/codewars-api-docs/source/includes/_api.md

 ---------- | -------
 language | The programming language you wish to train on. strategy | The strategy to use for choosing what the next code challenge should be.
-(Optional)
+(Optional) peek | Boolean - true if you only want to peek at the next item in your queue, without removing it from the queue or beginning a new training session.

 <aside class="warning">
 If the next code challenge within your queue is one that you have not started yet, then a timer will begin as soon as